DoYouEvenCpp/payments-engine/README.md

 # Transaction engine
-A simple pet project, that handles specific transactions in a specific way
+A simple, rust based, pet project, that handles specific transactions in a specific way

 <br>